z-ct/autonomous/artifacts/leadership_for_studio/Team_Contract.md

 Team Operating Principles & Norms:
 -Members are expected to be active on slack
--There will be a weekly meeting on Fridays at 11:15AM Please add more/verify date/time of weekly meeting
+-There will be a weekly meeting on Fridays at 11:15AM after conversations in the stuio.
+This will be a 15-30 minute meeting to check in and assign tasks
+Please add more/verify date/time of weekly meeting

 Evaluation & Revision: